JennyHuang19/gradientBasedDataDroppingFailureModes/README.md

 - This greedy approach is also computationally efficient—often significantly faster than its competitors.

-Code in this repo reproduces all key experiments in **[Approximations to Worst-Case Data Dropping: Unmasking Failure Modes](https://arxiv.org/abs/2408.09008)**
+Code in this repo reproduces all key experiments in the paper **[Approximations to Worst-Case Data Dropping: Unmasking Failure Modes](https://arxiv.org/abs/2408.09008)**